MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-manage-extensions-policies.md

 ## Block extensions from a specific store or update URL

-To block extensions from a particular store or URL, you only need to block the *update_url* for that store.
+To block extensions from a particular store or URL, you only need to block the *update_url* for that store using the [ExtensionSettings](https://docs.microsoft.com/deployedge/microsoft-edge-policies#extensionsettings) policy.

 Use the following steps as a guide to block extensions from an particular store or URL.